 2006 Spin magazine publishes a review of the Guns N' Roses album Chinese Democracy, which Axl Rose and his gang have been working on since 1994.
 It's an April Fool: the album isn't released until 2008.

 1984 Marvin Gaye is fatally shot by his own father and dies at age 44.
-Investigation reveals that Marvin had beaten his father, who ends up serving 5 years probation for voluntary manslaughter.
+An investigation reveals that Marvin had beaten his father, who ends up serving five years' probation for voluntary manslaughter.

 1969 After playing on hits for the likes of Wilson Pickett and Aretha Franklin at FAME Studios in Muscle Shoals, Alabama, four session musicians start Muscle Shoals Sound Studios, where they record The Staple Singers, Paul Simon, Rod Stewart and The Rolling Stones.More